 Yes.
 Under Penal Code 198.5 PC, California law follows the legal principle known as Castle Doctrine.
-This means there is no duty to retreat if a resident confronts an intruder inside the home.
-Residents are permitted to use force against intruders who break into their homes, or try to force their way in.
+This means there is no duty to retreat if a resident confronts an intruder inside his or her own home.
+Residents are permitted to use force against intruders who break into their homes, or who try to force their way in.

 In California, there is a legal presumption that the resident reasonably feared imminent death or great bodily harm to themselves, or a member of the household, if:

-A legal presumption means the prosecutor in a case must prove that the resident did not have a reasonable fear of imminent death or injury when he or she used force against the intruder.
+A legal presumption means the prosecutor in criminal cases must prove that the resident did not have a reasonable fear of imminent peril of death when asserting a use of force against the intruder.
 It basically gives the benefit of the doubt in such cases to the resident.
 Even if the resident kills the intruder, it may be deemed a justifiable homicide.

 The public policy behind this law is that the very act of forcible entry entails a threat to the life and limb of the residents.
 See People v.
 Silvey (1997) 58 Cal.
 App.
 4th 1320.